Preserving Privacy and Security in Federated Learning: System and Security model

 \begin{enumerate} \item A set of $n$ users $\mathcal{U}$: Each user has a local training dataset, computes a model update based on this dataset, and collaborates with each other to securely aggregate the model updates. \item A single server $S$: Receives the aggregated model updates from the users and computes a global model that can later be downloaded by the users. \end{enumerate}

 We denote the model update of each user $u\in \mathcal{U}$ as an input vector $x_u$ of dimension $m$.
 For simplicity, all values in both $x_u$ and $\sum_{u\in \mathcal{U}} x_u$ are assumed to be integers in the range $[0, N)$ for some known $N$.
 The protocol is correct if $S$ can learn $\Bar{x} = \sum_{u\in \calU'} x_u$ for some subset of users $\calU' \subseteq \calU$.
-We assume a federated learning process that follows the FedAvg framework \cite{mcmahan2017communication}, in which $\calU'$ is a random subset of $\calU$ (the server selects a random subset of users for each training round).
-Security requires that (1) $S$ only learns the sum of the users’ model updates including contributions from a large portion of users, (2) $S$ can verify that $\Bar{x}$ is the sum of clean model updates, and (3) each user $u \in \calU$ learns nothing.
+We assume a federated learning process that follows the FedAvg framework \cite{mcmahan2017communication} which uses a horizontal setting for FL.
+We denote $\calU'$ as a random subset of $\calU$ (the server selects a random subset of users for each training round).

-In addition to securely computing $\Bar{x}$, each user $u\in \mathcal{U}$ also computes a zero-knowledge proof $\pi_u$ proving that $x_u$ is a clean model and not leaking any information about $x_u$.
+In addition to securely computing $\Bar{x}$, each user $u\in \mathcal{U}$ computes a zero-knowledge proof $\pi_u$ proving that $x_u$ is a clean model and not leaking any information about $x_u$.
 This proof $\pi_u$ is then sent to and validated by the server $S$.
 The server then verifies that $\{\pi_u\}_{u \in U}$ is consistent with the obtained $\Bar{x}$.